Reginald Perkins: Texas

 In 1990, Perkins was paroled and moved to Fort Worth, Texas.
 On May 6, 1991, the bodies of 79-year-old Hattie Wilson and her niece, 44-year-old Shirley Douglas, were found inside Wilson's apartment in Fort Worth.
 Both had been strangled to death.
 At the time, Perkins had been dating the granddaughter of Wilson.
 In 1993, Perkins returned to prison in Ohio for failing to attend classes for sex offenders.
 In 1999, an Ohio court classified him as a sexual predator.
 In 2000, Perkins was paroled and went back to Texas to work as a truck driver for his father and stepmother's company.

 On December 4, 2000, 64-year-old Gertie Mae Perkins, Reginald's stepmother, failed to collect her grandson from school.
 As such, she was reported missing.
 Her home was searched, and police discovered a disconnected phone, carpet removed from the floor, and several missing sheets.
 The same day, Perkins pawned a wedding ring that belonged to her.
 Perkins was arrested for failing to register as a sex offender a day later.
 Perkins was questioned by police due to his history and led authorities to Gertie's car, where her body was found in the vehicle's trunk.

 Trial and revelation

 Perkins was indicted and tried in Tarrant County.
 Because of his history, the prosecution attempted to seek the death penalty.
 They brought in witnesses to testify about the three unsolved murder cases in Cleveland and how Perkins was the likely perpetrator.
-According to Ramola Washington, Perkins called her from jail and admitted murdering her sister Paula Nelson back in 1980.
+According to Ramola Washington, Perkins called her from jail and admitted to murdering her sister, Paula Nelson, back in 1980.
 She claimed he had begged for her forgiveness.
-While awaiting trial, Perkins allegedly confessed to another inmate that he had killed Gertie and beaten her to death before robbing her.
+While awaiting trial, Perkins allegedly confessed to another inmate that he killed Gertie and beat her to death before robbing her.

 Ultimately, Perkins was found guilty of murder.
 On March 4, 2002, Perkins was convicted of the capital murder of Gertie Mae Perkins.
 On March 22, 2002, he was sentenced to death.

 In November 2008, DNA tests linked Perkins to the May 1991 murders of Wilson and Douglas in Fort Worth, proving his guilt in those killings.